 - Attend Orientation (see the Orientation section below).

 Make sure you arrive in Australia in time for check-in, which is when you’ll register your arrival at La Trobe.

 Your academic success can depend on how well you adjust to studying and living in Australia, so you also need to attend Orientation.
 This is compulsory because it gives you important information about your life at La Trobe, but it’s also a great opportunity to make friends.

 Even if you can’t arrive in time for the scheduled check-in days, you still need to attend the compulsory Orientation.

 Want help with getting ready for overseas study?
-Our Transition @ La Trobe groups on Facebook and Weibo connect you with trained eFriends and other new students before you leave home.
+Our Transition @ La Trobe groups on Facebook connect you with trained eFriends and other new students before you leave home.

 Our eFriends are experienced La Trobe students and International Student Services staff members.
 They’re active on our Facebook and Weibo pages answering any questions you may have about living in Australia and studying at La Trobe.

-If you live outside China, you can ask to join our Transition @ La Trobe – International Welcome Group Facebook group – but please ensure the name of your Facebook account appears the same as it does in your application to La Trobe.
-Students who are living in China can join the La Trobe Weibo group.
+You can ask to join our Transition @ La Trobe – International Welcome Group Facebook group – but please ensure the name of your Facebook account appears the same as it does in your application to La Trobe.

 Have more questions?

-You can always contact our helpful International Student Services team.
+You can always contact our helpful ASK La Trobe team.